UCF Athletics Hall of Fame

 Nominees are not eligible until 10 years after they last participated in intercollegiate athletics at the University.
 Eligible inductees beyond individual student-athletes comprise of teams, coaches, administrators/staff and donors/supporters.

-Including 2013, the UCF Athletics Hall of Fame has 71 inductees, highlighted by former coaches, athletes and administrators.
-With the inclusion of the 2003 cheerleading squad, it marks the first team to be inducted into the Hall of Fame.
+The UCF Athletics Hall of Fame has 71 inductees, highlighted by former coaches, athletes and administrators.
+With the inclusion of the 2003 cheerleading squad, it marked the first team to be inducted into the Hall of Fame.

 Categories for Induction